jameskelly33/Flag-Quiz-MSProject2/README.md

 ### Acknowledgements

-My CodeInsitute mentor, Antonija Simic, for her thorough and constructive feedback.
+My CodeInstitute mentor, Antonija Simic, for her thorough and constructive feedback.

 My friends and family for helping testing the site.